Skip to main content

 Speed Humps

 Speed humps are asphalt mounds placed on roadways for the purpose of slowing traffic.
-Speed humps are different than speed cushions, which are commonly seen in parking lots or on private streets.
+Speed humps are different than speed bumps, which are narrower and commonly seen in parking lots or on private streets.
 The City of Phoenix only installs speed humps on public streets.
 The process to obtain a speed hump is resident-driven, with the community's involvement needed to demonstrate support for a permanent infrastructure change.

 Learn more about the process to add a speed hump